-If you’re trying to decide between a high-carb, low-fat diet and a low-carb, high-fat diet, it’s easy to get confused.
-The science can appear conflicting, and proponents of both diets are often dogmatic in their approaches to nutrition.
+If you’re trying to decide between a low-fat, high-carb diet or a low-carb, high-fat diet, it’s easy to get confused since the science seems conflicting.
+Proponents of both diets are often dogmatic in their approaches to nutrition.

-During the second half of the 20th century, saturated fat was the dietary villain of choice.
-Now, more studies suggest that carbohydrates are a significant factor behind the steady increase in obesity; not to mention the rise in diabetes and other health issues in the developed world.
+During the second half of the 20th century, saturated fat was considered a dietary villain.
+Now, more studies suggest that carbohydrates are a significant factor behind the steady increase in obesity, not to mention the rise in diabetes and other chronic health issues.

-But obesity and disease are complex, and no single variable can account for them.
-Is it possible that most pop science articles — and even many studies — miss crucial details when making their pronouncements?
+But obesity and disease are complex.
+No single variable can account for them.
+Is it possible that most pop science articles — and even many studies — miss crucial details when making their claims?

-Just because a diet works for weight loss doesn’t necessarily mean it improves longevity, enhances brain function, or prevents disease, for example.
+Just because a diet works for weight loss doesn’t necessarily mean it improves overall health, enhances brain function, or prevents disease.

-Read on to learn how to navigate the macronutrient maze and emerge with a clear idea of what will work for your body and goals.
+Read on to learn how to navigate the macronutrient maze and gain a clear idea of what type of diet will work for your body and goals.